Instant Pot Pork Loin

 pork loin in the instant pot

-2. Season the pork loin with salt and pepper, then, brush the butter mixture all around the meat.
+1. Season the pork loin.
+We start by melting some butter, then stirring in garlic, brown sugar, and herbs.
+Season the pork loin with salt and pepper, then brush the butter mixture onto all sides of the meat.

-3. Next, press the Sauté function on the instant pot and heat up a bit of olive oil; sear the pork loin on all sides until browned – should take about 2 to 3 minutes per side.
+2. Sear.
+Next, set the Sauté function on the instant pot and heat up a bit of olive oil; sear the pork loin on all sides until browned – should take about 2 to 3 minutes per side.
+Remove the pork and set aside.

-5. Add liquid to the Instant Pot and scrape up any browned bits from the bottom.
+3. Deglaze.
+Add liquid to the Instant Pot and scrape up any browned bits from the bottom.

-6. Place a trivet in the IP and set the pork on top of the trivet.
+4. Cook.
+Place a trivet in the IP and set the pork on top of the trivet.
+Lock the lid and pressure cook at high pressure for 15 minutes.

-9. Open the lid and check internal temperature with an instant read meat thermometer – it should read 145˚F. If it’s less than this, you can place the lid back on the pot to let the carryover heat cook the pork to doneness.
+6. Check for doneness.
+Open the lid and check internal temperature with an instant read meat thermometer – it should read 145˚F. If it’s less than this, you can place the lid back on the pot to let the carryover heat cook the pork to doneness.
 Shouldn’t take more than 3 minutes.

-12. Slice the pork and serve with the pan juices.
+9. Serve.
+Slice the pork and serve with the pan juices.
 For a creamy twist, stir in a splash of cream to create a luscious sauce, or sauté some mushrooms before making the sauce to whip up rich and savory cream of mushroom pork chops.

 instant pot cooked pork loin

 Once you serve this bad boy, you will be on pork-cooking duty for life!
 It’s a pork roast recipe that is easy enough for weeknight dinners, but also impressive enough for company.
-I love that it cooks quickly, but remains succulent and tender and lends itself well to any variety of flavors.
+I love that it cooks quickly, but remains succulent and tender, and lends itself well to any variety of flavors.

-2. Trim visible silverskin or loose pieces of fat, but leave the fat cap in place.
+• Clean the pork loin.
+Trim visible silverskin or loose pieces of fat, but leave the fat cap in place.

-3. Brown the pork loin before pressure cooking.
+• Brown the pork loin before pressure cooking.
 Don’t skip this part – it adds flavor and texture.
 Also, for a crispier crust, place the cooked roast on a sheet pan and pop it in a 475˚F preheated oven for 8 to 10 minutes.

-5. Keep in mind that cooking time also depends on the size of the pork loin.
+• Size matters.
+Keep in mind that cooking time also depends on the size of the pork loin.
 For this recipe, I used a 2-1/2 pound roast.

 sliced pork loin